Andrew Siciliano: Personal life

-Though a Washington D.C. area native, Siciliano's father is a native of the Greater Cleveland area, and would frequently bring Andrew with him to his hometown to visit family and because of that, Siciliano became an avid Cleveland Guardians and Cleveland Browns fan.
+Though a Washington D.C. area native, Siciliano's father is a native of the Greater Cleveland area, and would frequently bring Andrew with him to his hometown to visit family, leading Siciliano to become a Cleveland Guardians and Cleveland Browns fan.

 Siciliano had considered being the latter's play-by-play announcer his ultimate goal in life, though he expressed humility and regret that he was elevated to the position due to Donovan's illness forcing his retirement.
 He maintains a love for radio despite his television career.